 Psychologically Healthy Workplace Program

-The Psychologically Healthy Workplace Program is a collaborative effort between the American Psychological Association and the APA Practice Organization and is designed to help employers optimize employee well-being and organizational performance.
-The Program consists of APA's Psychologically Healthy Workplace Awards, support of local programs currently implemented by 52 state, provincial and territorial psychological associations and a variety of APA Practice Organization resources, including a Web site, newsletter, blog, podcast and programming for employers and the psychologists who work with them.
+APA's Psychologically Healthy Workplace Program (PHWP) is a public education initiative designed to engage the employer community, raise public awareness about the value psychology brings to the workplace and promote programs and policies that enhance employee well-being and organizational performance.
+The PHWP includes APA's Psychologically Healthy Workplace Awards, support of local programs currently implemented by 56 state, provincial and territorial psychological associations, and a variety of resources for employers and the psychologists who work with them.

 The Psychologically Healthy Workplace (PHW) Model integrates the two dominant approaches to organizational health (the organizational effectiveness approach and the employee benefits approach) in a way that optimizes outcomes for both employees and organizations.